Leviticus 24 on The Menorah & the Blaspheming Son: How the Church Is Aborting Its Young

 But the hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship him.
 Elohim is a Spirit: and they that worship him must worship him in spirit and in truth.
 (John 4:23–24).

 YHVH is currently seeking such a people.
-To confront the present spirit of this age (i.e., the spirit of antichrist), which has a virtual death grip on this planet, will require a special, powerful double anointing of YHVH’s Spirit (e.g., the spirit of Elijah and Elisha) to come upon YHVH’s people.
+To confront the present spirit of this age (i.e., the spirit of antichrist), which has a virtual death grip on this planet, will require a special, powerful double anointing of YHVH’s Spirit (e.g., the spirit of Elijah and Elisha) to come upon the saints of the Most High Elohim.
 Before the saints can effectively combat the antichrist spirit, the yoke of false doctrine and the blinding spiritual veil must first be lifted from the eyes YHVH’s people including both the Christians and Jews.
-The blindness on the Christians is the failure to recognize the full validity of YHVH’s Written Torah-law and for the Jews it is failure to believe that Yeshua is the promised Messiah or the Living Torah-Word of Elohim incarnate.
+The blindness on the Christians is the failure to recognize the full validity of YHVH’s Written Torah-law, and for the Jews it is failure to believe that Yeshua is the promised Messiah or the Living Torah-Word of Elohim incarnate.
 When both of these people-groups repent of their sin of unbelief and begin to unite, it is then that a double anointing, Spirit-filled and led, Yeshua the Messiah-trusting remnant of saints from both houses of Israel (i.e., Judah or the Jews and Ephraim or the Christians) will unite like an army to oppose the wicked conspiring cabal of satanic forces who are currently opposing the Messiah (Pss 2:2; 83:3).
 This coming together and uniting against the antichrist spirit and eventually Antichrist himself is the rising up and the preparation of the warrior bride of the Messiah, who will meet him in the air at his second coming and accompany the sword-wielding Conquering King of kings on his war stallion back to earth from heaven to destroy Satan and his antichrist forces once and for all (Rev 19:1–21).

 The Vision Spelled Out

-Now let us dive deeper and unpack this vital regarding the restoration and revival of YHVH’s people.
+Now let us dive deeper and unpack this vital message regarding the restoration and revival of YHVH’s people.
 It is essential that the nascent bride of Yeshua understand these issues, so that she can be a wise virgin who will be ready to meet Yeshua her Bridegroom at his coming.
 The Book of Proverbs tells us,

 Where there is no vision [Heb. chazon; also divine or prophetic revelation], the people perish: but he that keepeth [Heb. shamar meaning “guard, protect, hedge about] the Torah-law, happy is he.
 (Prov 29:18, KJV)

 There are two aspects to (prophetic) vision: personal and corporate.
-A personal vision is individualistic in scope and involves personal development, goals and one’s sense of one’s own unique destiny.
-A corporate vision is much broader in scope and is outside of as well as above and beyond the private aspirations of one’s own soul (mind, will and emotions) or personal spirit.
+A personal vision is individualistic in scope and involves personal development, goals and one’s sense of one’s own unique, divine destiny.
+A corporate vision is much broader in scope and is outside of as well as above and beyond the private aspirations of one’s own soul (i.e., their mind, will and emotions) and their personal spirit.
 It involves the larger people-group or one’s spiritual tribe.
 For the personal vision, it may be no more than being a good Christian and knowing that you will “go to heaven” when you die.
 On the other hand, the larger vision focuses on people-groups and spiritual activities beyond one’s own personal goals and aspirations.
 For the Christian, this may involve becoming involved in ministry of one sort or the other including winning the lost and making disciples for Christ as per his Great Commission command.
 In the discussion that follow, we will focus on the broader and greater vision that involves executing the so-called Great Commission (Matt 28:18–20 and Mark 16:15–18), but with a focus on specific details that pertain to the fulfillment of end times Bible prophecy.

 Continue reading